Do I need a certain weightlifting ability to attend?

 How do I obtain a visa for the weightlifting camp?

-If you do not obtain a visa in a timely manner, you will forfeit your place in the camp without refund.
+If you do not obtain a visa in a timely manner, you will forfeit your place in the camp without a refund.

 What should I bring with me?

 You should bring your training gear, enough training clothes to last the trip, some non-lifting clothing for outings, walking/running shoes, and personal toiletries.
+I recommend traveling light to avoid checking bags at the airport.

 China uses Type-A plugs, so make sure you purchase a plug-in converter to charge any laptops, hair dryers, etc.